pmurtagh4/fewd-class-repo/final-project-worksheet/readme.md

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.

 ### MVP/PostMVP - 5min
+Here is a link to a draft of the project.
+Since this is a draft, I have not completed it.
+I just laid out what I want the final project to look like with some notes as to what I will be adding. (https://codepen.io/pmurtagh4/pen/GXNzrJ)
 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP